Poland plans to spin-off state-owned coal assets as energy transformation plans slowly gather momentum

 Traditionally, coal has been the dominant source of electricity in Poland but its share has already fallen from 70.7% of the country's electricity production in 2022 to 60.4% in 2024, according to official estimates.

 Coal is steadily being replaced by renewable energy sources that accounted for a record 29% of Poland's electricity generation in 2024.
 The largest contributors within this segment were wind power, which accounts for 14.6% of the total electricity generated, and solar power, covering another 11%, in 2024.
-Biomass and hydropower make up another 2.7%.
+Biomass and hydropower made up another 2.7% last year.

-In addition, the government has plans to build several nuclear power plants (NPPs) to add to its clean power generation capacity.
-The first plant will be constructed at Lubiatowo-Kopalino site in the Pomeranian Voivodeship and US firm Westinghouse has already been commissioned in November 2022 to lead-manage the $40bn project.
+The first plant will be constructed in the coastal municipality of Lubiatowo-Kopalino, with US firm Westinghouse having already been commissioned in November 2022 to lead-manage the $40bn project.
 Construction is due to start in 2026; the first unit will go into operation by 2033 and project completion is slated for 2040.

-In addition, Poland approved the construction of 24 small modular reactors (SMRs) units across six sites.
+In addition, Poland is eyeing to build up to 24 small modular reactors (SMRs) units across six sites.
 Orlen Synthos Green Energy, a joint venture between PKN Orlen and Synthos, aims to deploy the country's first SMR by 2030.

-The transformation to a green powered economy will take time.
-Speaking at a conference in Gdansk on February 7, European Commission President Ursula von der Leyen said that while the EU is committed to reaching carbon zero by 2050, the EU will remain dependent on nuclear and gas for a “long time.”
+The transformation to a green-powered economy will take time.
+Speaking at a conference in Gdańsk on February 7, European Commission President Ursula von der Leyen said that while the EU is committed to reaching carbon zero by 2050, the EU will remain dependent on fossil gas for a “long time.”

 Features